 LifeFlight is a key part of a trauma system that includes pre-hospital care, definitive care, rehabilitation and injury prevention.

-Our helicopters carry either a nurse/nurse team or a nurse/paramedic team.
+Our helicopters carry either a nurse/MD, nurse/nurse or a nurse/paramedic team.
 All RN helicopter crew members are dual licensed with both RN and EMT-P or EMT multi-state licenses.
 Continuing education and continuous quality improvement are required for flight crew members.

 Many LifeFlight crew members offer safety and/or clinical classes for EMS and other medical communities.
 Classes may also be customized to the needs of your particular organization.